smiley-coyote/liri-node-app/README.md

 # LIRI Node APP

-## LIRI is a command line node app that takes in parameters and returns data.
+LIRI is a command line node app that takes in parameters and returns data.

+## Instructions:
+This is a back end application and has no front end.
+To start, you'll first need to run an npm install.
+Once that finishes, within the terminal of the root, type "node liri" with one of the commands listed below.

 ## Commands:
 * "movie-this" [movie name]: returns information about a movie